lionel87/fast-tree-builder/README.md

 >
 > Validation operates differently when in `parentId` mode and in `childIds` mode!
 > * in `parentId` mode: validates that the parent IDs of root nodes was `null` or `undefined` and nothing else.
 If you expect these parent IDs to be other than `null` or `undefined`, you can safely turn off this validation and loop trough on the roots manually to check the original parentId values are the ones you expect.
 > * in `childIds` mode: validates that every referenced child is resolved.
-Even if the child list contains `undefined`, a node with an `undefined` as ID must exist in the input.
+Even if the child ids list contains an `undefined` value, a node with an ID of `undefined` must exist in the input.

 ## Usage